-Whenever a valid frame of LTC or VITC data is received, that data is first compared, then masked, with values which you have set up ahead of time.
+At the start (during bit 0) of every LTC frame, the LTC generator data is first compared, then masked, with values which you have set up ahead of time.
 If a match is detected (after masking), and if enabled, an ASCII "=" character (3Dh) will be transmitted, and/or relay #1 will be closed.
 Use of one of the polled modes eliminates transmission of other data which could obscure the "=" character.